dartyourt/finalprosic24/README.md

-# finalprosic24
+# DeonScalp: Web Deteksi Penyaakit Kulit Kepala
-Final Project SIC 2024 Tim DeonScalp
+This project aims to develop an IoT and AI-based scalp disease detection system using an ESP32 microcontroller.
+The system will collect scalp image data using a camera activated by a LIDAR sensor and a buzzer, then analyze the data using machine learning to provide diagnosis and treatment recommendations.

 as note, it only can run locally!

 ## DISCLAIMER

-you have to installed some libraries needed!
+you have to installed some libraries needed:

 + cv2
 + firebase